Virt-Lightning can quickly deploy a bunch of new VM. It also prepares the Ansible inventory file!

 .

 Fetch a VM image.
 You can find here a list of the available images.
+You can also update the custom configuration to add a private image hub.

 If ~/.config/virt-lightning/config.ini